 If you want a kitchen with maximum efficiency, you can make use of any of the layouts.
 You simply need to plan the site well to make sure nothing is in the way.
 Plan for minimal traffic through the triangle, and for no cabinets or appliances to intersect the triangle.

 The Bottom Line

-If you need any tips on kitchen layouts, call Kitchen Capital today.
+If you need help designing the perfect layout for your kitchen renovation, call Kitchen Capital today.
 Our team of professionals can advise you on the best layouts for your space, effective work triangles and any other design-related questions.
 We’ll take a look at all your kitchen layout ideas and help choose the best one so that you can make the most of your new kitchen layout.